“Coming Home - Suitable Housing and Attractive Adaptations at Minimal Cost”

 This data is then shared with our designers and hopefully we can remove the unsightly safety equipment from residential homes by redesigning product shape, material and functionality into products that our young servicemen and women along with our elder retired servicemen will want to use.
 We hope to view the ugly bathrooms, support and access equipment currently being produced as a thing of the past.

-Looking at Hope for Heroes around Britain we can see all kinds of fundraising approaches.
+Looking at Help for Heroes around Britain we can see all kinds of fundraising approaches.
 But SBID chose to create industry change over fundraising as our ongoing legacy to demonstrate our gratitude for the price our servicemen have paid.
 We hope to address the impact good design can have on the well being of the occupiers can have on a building in the most positive way.
 The engagement of an entire society.

 This is not a single interior design event, it is leading a change in design.